raspberrypi/usbboot/secure-boot-msd/README.md

-# USB MSD device mode drivers for signed-boot
+# USB MSD FIRMWARE device mode drivers for signed-boot

+NOTE: This module is deprecated.
+Please use the Linux based mass-storage-gadget64 which provides better performance and support for NVMe and MSD devices.

 If secure-boot mode has been locked (via OTP) then both the bootloader and rpiboot `bootcode4.bin` will only load `boot.img`